mauro-m-monsalve/forty-jekyll-theme/gridcells.md

   </figcaption>
 </figure>

-We developed a biologically plausible model explaining the formation of grid cells’ hexagonal patterns (Monsalve-Mercado & Leibold, 2017, 2020).
-The model is built upon a neural network framework whose architecture reflects existing axonal projections from hippocampal subfield CA1 into the medial Entorhinal cortex, where grid cells are found (Fig. 1A).
-Electrophysiological recordings of place cells in CA1 reveal an efficient strategy for the temporal encoding of spatial information.
-Termed phase precession, it allows cells to reproduce a sequence of overlapping place fields in timescales of a hundred milliseconds instead of behavioural timescales of the order of seconds (Dragoi & Buzsáki, 2006).
-A mathematical analysis of phase precession results in two interesting predictions for the encoding of two-dimensional space (Fig. 2, Monsalve-Mercado & Leibold, 2017).
-First, on behavioural timescales the spike-time cross-correlation of a pair of place cells should be approximately symmetric in the time domain when filtered in the theta band (8-12 Hz).
-As a result, the phase of the filtered signal at zero time-lag must be close to either 0° or 180°.
-Second, at the population level, these phases correlate with the distance between the place fields of the respective cell-pair, forming two clear clusters in the two-dimensional space spanned by phase and place field distance.
-In additional work (Monsalve‐Mercado & Roudi, 2020), these predictions were validated on hippocampal recordings of rats foraging in the open field.
 Why are these predictions important?
 A mathematical analysis of the network model suggests that this relationship is the key ingredient resulting in the development of grid cells’ hexagonal patterns.
 A simple unsupervised learning rule for the feedforward weights, based on simultaneous co-activation of input and output units (Hebbian learning), transforms the predicted relationship found in the input into a convolutional network with a filter kernel resembling a Mexican-hat shape (Fig. 1B).
 The weights are then shown to asymptotically self-organise into hexagonal patterns, reproducing the patterns in the output grid cell units.
 Mathematically, the network is equivalent to a Turing pattern formation process of strongly coupled systems, which reproduces in a simple framework most properties reported for grid cells as a population (Monsalve-Mercado & Leibold, 2020).